 - You must have been laid off by your employer.
 If you give notice yourself, you have no right to Jobseeker’s Allowance.

 - If you have paid NI contributions, you will get the so-called contribution-based Jobseeker’s Allowance for up to six months.
 After that, you can only claim unemployment benefits if you have few savings and little income from other sources — the so-called income-based Jobseeker’s Allowance.

-At the time of writing in 2016, a single unemployed person aged 25 or older currently gets £71.70 per week.
-They may be eligible to apply for Housing Benefits as well, in order to help pay the monthly rent.
+At the time of writing in 2016, a single unemployed person aged 25 or older got up to 73.10 GBP per week.
+They may be eligible to apply for Universal Credit as well, in order to help pay the monthly rent.